-If you drive in Louisiana, you are required by law to carry auto insurance.
+Louisiana auto insurance requirements start with one basic rule: if you drive here, you need liability coverage.
 That part is simple enough.
 But understanding exactly what coverage you need, what the state minimums actually protect, and where gaps might leave you financially exposed takes a closer look.
-Here is what every Louisiana driver should know.
+Here's what every Louisiana driver should know.

 Louisiana's Minimum Liability Requirements